quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_13-41-10.png)

-We are using that component to grab the metadata from the instance, we want to only pickl the work queue item with status pending. at the end of the automation we will update that work queue item as 'Completed'
+We are using this component to retrieve metadata from the instance.
+We want to select only the work queue item with the status 'Pending.'
+At the end of the automation, we will update that work queue item to 'Success'.

 Mouse over the **Queue** component to show the Gear icon, and click it